munificent/craftinginterpreters/book/resolving-and-binding.md

     ```

 2.  **Put the new variable in scope, then run the initializer.** This means you
-    can observe a variable before it's initialized, so we need to figure out
+    could observe a variable before it's initialized, so we would need to figure
-    what value it would have then.
+    out what value it would have then.
 Probably `nil`.
-That means the new local `a`
+That means the new local
-    would be re-initialized to its own implicitly initialized value, `nil`.
-Now
+    `a` would be re-initialized to its own implicitly initialized value, `nil`.
-    the desugaring looks like:
+    Now the desugaring would look like:

     ```lox
     var a; // Define the variable.